psyplot/psyplot/paper.md

-psyplot [@psyplot] is an cross-platform open source python project that mainly combines the plotting utilities of matplotlib [@Hunter2007] and the data management of the xarray [@xarray] package and integrates them into a software that can be used via command-line and via a GUI.
+psyplot [@psyplot] is an cross-platform open source python project that mainly combines the plotting utilities of matplotlib [@Hunter2007] and the data management of the xarray [@hoyer2017xarray] package and integrates them into a software that can be used via command-line and via a GUI.

 The main purpose is to have a framework that allows a fast, attractive, flexible, easily applicable, easily reproducible and especially an interactive